getsentry/sentry-javascript/packages/solidstart/README.md

 Depending on where the application is deployed to, it might not be possible to modify or use `NODE_OPTIONS` to import `instrument.server.mjs`.

-For such platforms, we offer the `experimental_basicServerTracing` flag to add a top level import of `instrument.server.mjs` to the server entry file.
+For such platforms, we offer the option `autoInjectServerSentry: 'top-level-import'` to add a top level import of `instrument.server.mjs` to the server entry file.

 ```typescript